lucaswayneray/lucas-ray-portfolio/aws-fundamentals/notes.md

   Max Throughput/Volume
 250 MB/s

-Two main catgries of Amazon EBS volumes: solie-state drives (SSDs) and hard-disk drives (HDDs).
+Two main catgries of Amazon EBS volumes: solid-state drives (SSDs) and hard-disk drives (HDDs).
 SSDs provide strong perfrmnce for random input/output (I/O), while HDDs prvde strng perfmnce for sequntial I/O. AWS offers two types of each.
 Above table will help decide which is best for your workload.

 Benefits of Using Amazon EBS-
   *High avlblty: when you create an EBS volume, it is autmtclly replcted w/ in its AZ to prvnt ata loss from single points of failure